auivanau/auivanau.github.io/index.md

 # Welcome

-This site documents some of my independent projects at the intersection of engineering, medicine, and public health.
+Hi, I’m Ivan.

+I’m currently a medical student at the University of Alberta, with a background in materials engineering (P.Eng).
+This blog documents my independent projects that blend some of my background in engineering in to medicine.

+Thanks for stopping by.

 ## Projects